 If bears are a problem in your area, consider raising your hives on a bear proof platform or surrounding them with an electric fence.
 If a bear has already found your hives, unfortunately, it will keep coming back for more.
 Once this happens, the only real course of action is to move the hives.

 Mice are a problem in winter, when they’ll crawl inside a nice warm beehive to build their nests.
 A mouse will stay in the corner of the hive, well away from the bees, but it will chew through wax and frames to make room.
 The smell of its urine will put your bees off the hive in the spring.

 Keep mice out by adding an entrance reducer or mouse guard in the fall.
 If you find a mouse in your hive, chase it out and remove its nest and any frames it has chewed.

-Wax moths lay their eggs in beehives and stored frames, where they lay their eggs.
+Wax moths lay their eggs in beehives and stored frames.
 The resulting wax moth caterpillars can wreak havoc, tunneling through wax foundation in search of pollen and brood.
-A strong hive will simply throw the eggs out, but weak colonies and especially stored frames are at risk.
+A strong hive will simply throw the eggs out, but weak colonies and especially, stored frames are at risk.

 To avoid wax moths in stored frames, store them either in very cold temperatures or with granules of paradichlorobenzene (PBD).

 Wasps, hornets, and yellowjackets will sometimes kill bees at the entrance to the hive or out in the wild.
 The best way to deal with them is to find and chemically destroy their nest.
 Alternatively, you can move your hives away from the nest or use an entrance reducer to help the bees guard against their attackers.

 Flies such as the Southern Bee-killer and the Texas Bee-killer are known to eat bees.
 If they come after your hive, there’s nothing to do but move it to a new spot.

 Small Hive Beetle